 Do you remember playing around in your dad’s toolbox when you were little?
 Pulling out each individual tool was like a treasure trove for the imagination.
 What does this one do?
 Why does this thing have a point and the other one is flat?
 If I put this clip thing on the step over there, will it fall over?
 My dad was never such a big fan of me getting into his toolbox, but I can clearly remember all of the drawers with the labels that said “pliers”, “screwdrivers” and “bolts” in white raised letters.

 As I got older, my dad taught me what each of these tools did.
 More importantly, though, he taught me that in order for the tools to do their jobs properly, you also had to have the right hardware.
 A drywall nail is not the same thing as a finishing nail and you shouldn’t just use one willy-nilly.
 The same thing applies to arts integration.
-You have to understand about the tools, sure.
-But just as importantly, you have to understand about which hardware is going to be used at which time.
+You have to understand the tools, sure.
+But just as importantly, you have to understand which hardware is going to be used at which time.

-Curriculum Maps – The Bolts of your Program
+Curriculum Maps – The Bolts of Your Program

 Bolts are these neat little contraptions that slide between two items and join them together.
-Curriculum maps do the same thing within an AI program.
+Curriculum maps do the same thing within a school-wide arts integration program.
 These maps join together the content objectives and the arts objectives so that they naturally align.
 I can’t tell you enough how important these curriculum maps are.
 These are an absolute ‘MUST HAVE’ for your arts integration program.
-With full disclosure I will tell you they take a ton of time to create and hours of patience to ensure that the curricular objectives in both areas are found and are a natural fit.
+With full disclosure, I will tell you they take a ton of time to create and hours of patience to ensure that the curricular objectives in both areas are found and are a natural fit.
 However, the benefits are tremendous.
 By having a curriculum map that shows objectives from both areas side-by-side, you are instantly sparking ideas just by looking at it.
 In addition, it saves many hours of looking up objectives for both the classroom and the fine arts teachers.
 Finally, it ensures that whatever lesson is being written and taught is measuring both areas at the same time so that it is a truly authentic arts integration lesson.
 Really, you can’t beat these maps.

 So, what does one look like?
 Well, here’s an example from our kindergarten 4th quarter curriculum map: